 What Makes a Coffee Machine Noisy?

-The primary source of noise in most coffee machines is the pump, which draws water from the tank and pushes it through the coffee grounds under high pressure.
+The primary noise source in most coffee machines is the pump, which draws water from the tank and pushes it through the coffee grounds under high pressure.
 The higher the pressure, the louder the pump.
-Thus, espresso machines, which require around 15 bars of pressure to produce a rich crema, are the noisiest coffee makers.
+So, espresso machines, which require around 15 bars of pressure, are often the noisiest.

-Other sources of noise include the grinder, which grinds the beans to a fine powder; the steam wand, which froths milk for cappuccinos and lattes; and the drip tray, which collects excess water and coffee.
-Some coffee machines have fans or heaters that make noise when they are running.
+Other sources include the grinder, which grinds the beans to a fine powder; the steam wand, which froths milk for cappuccinos and lattes; and the drip tray, which collects excess water and coffee.
+Some coffee makers have fans or heaters that produce noise while running.

 How to Choose a Silent Coffee Machine?